gapforever2/spooky-db/README.md

 ## Contributing

-All contributions are welcome, though I can't guarantee to pull all of them in.
+All contributions are welcome, though We can't guarantee to pull all of them in.
 If you do want to contribute, please create a separate branch and a pull request for that.
 It'll be a bit easier for me to keep the repo tidy that way.
 Thanks in advance.

 ## Assets